In business, we often talk about leverage. Isaac Newton had famously quoted “If I have seen further it is by standing on the shoulders of Giants.”

 Distribution channels can be in the form of catalogs, mailing lists, supplier lists or seminar groups/trade shows you exhibit at.
 Figure out your best leverage and maximize it!

-#7: Your Products & Services
+#7: Products and/or Services

 Create new markets and new products?
 Combine and variate your offerings and adapt it to different industries or target demographic groups?
 Consider packaging it with other people’s offerings or making a premium/basic version to create a niche product line or enter a new market.